dukeoflaser/ActiveRecordAssociations/README.md

 end
 ```

-Create and corresponding table with a column for the name of the world.
+Create a corresponding table with a column for the name of the world.
-`rake db:create_migration NAME=create_worlds_table`

 Note the plural version of the class is used for the table.
 ```ruby
 class CreateWorldTable < ActiveRecord::Migration